 The candidate should have:

-- He/she should be fluent in English and/or French, while knowledge of other UN languages is considered an asset.
+- He/she should be fluent in English and/or Spanish and/or Arabic, is considered an asset.

 - Respective NHRI will be responsible to cover the round trip air ticket, health insurance and the entitled salary of the selected fellow during the entire fellowship programme.